Mangrove forests of Qeshm

 The Mangrove forests of Qeshm or Hara forests of Qeshm, are the mangrove forests on the southern coast of Iran, particularly on and near the island of Qeshm in the Persian Gulf.
 Dominated by the species Avicennia marina, known locally as the "harra" tree (Persian: حرا), the forests represent an ecological resource.
-The "Hara Protected Area" on Quesm and the nearby mainland is a biosphere reserve where commercial use is restricted to fishing (mainly shrimp), tourist boat trips, and limited mangrove cutting for animal feed.
+The "Hara Protected Area" on Qeshm and the nearby mainland is a biosphere reserve where commercial use is restricted to fishing (mainly shrimp), tourist boat trips, and limited mangrove cutting for animal feed.

 Hara tree characteristics

 The hara tree, Avicennia marina, grows to heights of three to eight meters and has bright green leaves and twigs.
 The long, narrow, oval leaves of the tree have nutritious value for livestock roughly equivalent to barley and alfalfa.

 Forest extent and significance

 The hara forest on Qeshm and the opposite mainland covers an area of approximately 20 km by 20 km, with many tidal channels.
 In 1972 the Hara Protected Area was established to preserve suitable conditions for the growth and maintenance of the forests.
 The area is a habitat for migratory birds in the autumn and winter, and for reptiles, fish, and varieties of arthropoda and bivalves.